 - Alberta Regional Dashboard

-- The Alberta Regional Dashboard is an initiative by Alberta Economic Development and Trade to compile and publish data from over 70 datasets from across the Government of Alberta for each municipality.
+- The Alberta Regional Dashboard is an initiative by Alberta Economic Development, Trade and Tourism to compile and publish data from over 70 datasets from across the Government of Alberta for each municipality.

 - Provincial legislation and regulations for municipalities